This page was last updated on 20 September, 2021.

 2. Passengers are not allowed to transit.

-9. Passengers are subject to medical screening and quarantine for 21 days.
+11. Passengers are subject to medical screening and quarantine for up to 28 days.

-10. Airline crew must make a medical declaration and are subject to quarantine until their next flight.
+12. Airline crew must make a medical declaration and are subject to self-isolation until their next flight.

 Detailed Tourist Information